 All researchers and research staff are required to complete financial conflict of interest training at least every four years online through the Collaborative Institutional Training Initiative (CITI).
 Please select the course “Financial Conflict of Interest” when you log into CITI using your previously established user name and password.
 This training is required every four years.

 Print a copy of the completion report for your records.
-You will not receive a certification from LIMR.
+You will not receive a certification from Main Line Hospitals.

 The IRB requires all individuals listed on the protocol complete and remain current with the training requirements before approval will be granted.

-Please contact the Office of Research Affairs if you need assistance in determining which group is appropriate.
+PPlease contact the Office of Research Protections if you need assistance in determining which group is appropriate.

 Good clinical practice (US FDA focus)

 All NIH-funded investigators and staff involved in the conduct, oversight, or management of clinical trials must be trained in Good Clinical Practice (GCP).
-This new training requirement is effective Sunday, January 1, 2017, and applies to all new and existing NIH clinical trials.
+This training requirement applies to all new and existing NIH clinical trials.
 The policy requires basic GCP training and refresher GCP training every three years.
-In order to satisfy this new federal training requirement, beginning January 1, 2017, all research investigators and staff who are involved in an NIH-funded study meeting the definition of a clinical trial (as defined by NIH) will be required to complete GCP training.
-To meet these requirements, a Good Clinical Practice (GCP) Module and refresher course has been added to CITI and is now required for all research personnel involved in an NIH-funded clinical trial.
+In order to satisfy the federal training requirement, all research investigators and staff who are involved in an NIH-funded study meeting the definition of a clinical trial (as defined by NIH) will be required to complete GCP training.
+To meet these requirements, a Good Clinical Practice (GCP) Module and refresher course has been added to CITI and is required for all research personnel involved in an NIH-funded clinical trial.